Book Now : Call or Text (540) 921-3444

 The Wood's Hole Weekend

-Join past thru-hikers for a weekend of conversation and camaraderie.
+Join hikers for a weekend of conversation and camaraderie.
 Learn from successful thru- and section-hikers, hostel owners, and an expert from the Appalachian Trail Conservancy, who will answer all your questions and get you prepared — and excited — for your hike.

 Event Details